Bobxyz24/Bobxyz24/README.md

 Bobxyz24/Bobxyz24 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
-🔧 Currently working on my project, I tell you later.
+🔧 Currently working on my Ai art project.

 📫 Let's connect!
 Feel free to reach out for collaborations, discussions, or just to geek out over code.